STAT545-UBC-hw-2018-19/hw04-zeeva85/hw04_gapmider.md

 -   Spread A Key-Value Pair Across Multiple Columns
     -   Useful Filter Functions
-        -   data expression like `x` or an expression like `x:y` or `c(x, y)`.
-In a data expression, you can only refer to columns from the data frame.
-Everything else is a context expression in which you can only refer to objects that you have defined with `<-`. -`col1:col3` is a data expression that refers to data columns, while `seq(start, end)` is a context expression that refers to objects from the contexts.
-        -   `c(x, !! x)` selects the x column within the data frame and the column referred to by the object x defined in the context (which can contain either a column name as string or a column position)

-Ussage - **`spread(data, key, value, fill = NA, convert = FALSE, drop = TRUE, sep = NULL)`**
+        -   same with gather (see above) Ussage - **`spread(data, key, value, fill = NA, convert = FALSE, drop = TRUE, sep = NULL)`**
-- `fill`, If set, missing values will be replaced with this value.
-Note that there are two types of missingness in the input: explicit missing values (i.e. NA), and implicit missings, rows that simply aren't present.
-Both types of missing value will be replaced by fill. `convert`, If TRUE, type.convert() with asis = TRUE will be run on each of the new columns.
+-   `fill`, If set, missing values will be replaced with that value.
+Note 2 types of missingness in the input: explicit missing values (`NA`), and implicit missings, rows that simply aren't present.
+Both types will be replaced by fill.
+-   `convert`, If TRUE, type.convert() with asis = TRUE will be run on each of the new columns.
 This is useful if the value column was a mix of variables that was coerced to a string.
-If the class of the value column was factor or date, note that will not be true of the new columns that are produced, which are coerced to character before type conversion. `drop`, If FALSE, will keep factor levels that don't appear in the data, filling in missing combinations with fill. `sep`, If NULL, the column names will be taken from the values of key variable.
+If the class of the value column was factor or date, note that will not be true of the new columns that are produced, which are coerced to character before type conversion.
+-   `drop`, If FALSE, will keep factor levels that don't appear in the data, filling in missing combinations with fill.
+-   `sep`, If NULL, the column names will be taken from the values of key variable.
 If non-NULL, the column names will be given by "<key_name><sep><key_value>".

-\*[Hadley notes](http://vita.had.co.nz/papers/tidy-data.pdf) these terms are imprecise but good enough for my little noodle

 ------------------------------------------------------------------------